-The Windows ICOBOL Runtime System is a 32-bit or 64-bit Windows application that runs on Windows Vista and up desktop operating systems and Windows Server 2008 and up server operating systems.
+The Windows ICOBOL Runtime System is a 32-bit or 64-bit Windows application that runs on Windows 7 and up desktop operating systems and Windows Server 2008 R2 and up server operating systems.
 Please Note: We highly recommend the desktop editions designed for business rather than those designed for home use.

 File sharing and record locking are performed using Microsoft Windows networking protocols and compatible servers under Linux such as Samba.
 This allows complete multi-user functionality via multiple windows on a single computer, multiple computers in a network, or a combination of the two.